jules2689/trudeau/trudeau/2020-04-20/q_a.md

 Now, will you be participating in that ceremony and could you introduce your guncontrol bill in the coming weeks?parliament will be sitting, so you could introduce it as early as this week.

 **Answer**:
 Yes, I intend to participate in the virtual vigilas much as possible.
 We will most certainly be listening very carefully to whatcanadians are saying with respect to more gun control.
 So we will look at what the options are when it comes to introduce that bill when the appropriate time is with us.[end of translation] I have every intention of participatingin the vigils.
-I know that many canadians will want to express their solidaritywith those in nova scotia who are grieving.
+I know that many canadians will want to express their solidaritywith those in Nova Scotia who are grieving.
 I am very much open to moving forward with our gun control legislation.
 I think there is always going tobe questions of when is the right moment to do that.
 We are in the middle of a different crisis right now, but with parliament returning in some fashion over the coming weeks, I think we will look at opportunities to do just that.[end of translation].